 Go On a Tour

-The next step is to make your best effort to visit all of the schools you are focusing on.
-The visit is one of the most important steps of picking a school because it gives you the option to try the school on for size.
+The next step is to make your best effort to visit all the schools you are focusing on.
+The visit is one of the most critical steps in picking a school because it gives you the option to try the school on for size.
 Just like a pair of shoes, you will not know if it’s a comfortable fit until you check it out in real life.
-When visiting the school try to schedule a guided tour.
-It’s the best way to get the most out of your visit.
-Tour guides are normally students who know their way around and can highlight some important areas of the campus.
-This also gives you the ability to ask questions.
-Asking questions helps ensure you know as much about the school as you possibly can.

 Take Notes

 After each visit, be sure to make notes of the highlights.
-Having a physical list in front of you can help with the decision process; you are able to see the pros, the cons, and the things you might need to know more about before making the big choice.
+Having a physical list in front of you can help with the decision process; you can see the pros, cons, and things you might need to know more about before making an extensive choice.

-From here you should be able to make an educated and confident decision of the school you will be attending.
-While making this decision can be stressful, gathering as much information about the schools will make the process go smoother.
-No matter your preferences, if you put in the due diligence, finding the right school to put you on the path to success is possible.
+From here, you should be able to make an educated and confident decision about the school you will attend.
+While making this decision can be stressful, gathering as much information about the schools as possible will make the process smoother.
+No matter your preferences, if you put in due diligence, finding the right school to put you on the path to success is possible.